 So, get the date & time from a text by using mathematical operators.
 Other operators will be used on the rest of the cells.

 - Now, apply Multiplication (*), Division (/), Exact (–), and Minus (-) operators respectively on the cells C6, C7, C8, and C9.
 And we get the below result.

 Finally, drag down the Fill Handle tool for getting the following output rest of the cells.

-5. Utilizing Find and Replace Option to Convert Text to Date and Time
+5. Using Excel Find and Replace Option to Convert Text to Date and Time